Kurremkarmerruk/leijure/README.md

 This is going to be a full-stack walkthrough.
 I'll try to go over every decision I make with regards to server, tooling, editors, devops, and anything else that comes up!
 I want the SPA to be fast, written entirely in clojure, and a nice blend of fun programmer-oriented features and user-facing enjoyment (compatibility, smoothness, gui speed, real-time updates).

+## Goal

+A clojure-powered [SPA](http://en.wikipedia.org/wiki/Single-page_application) for a fake restaurant.
+The site will have a  news component, menu component, drinks component, specials component, gift cards component, gallery component, and an about component.
+There will also be an admin interface to adjust menu items, prices, add specials, run promotions, add new banners and write news content.

+No online ordering.
+Not sure if I will ever go there.
+I am considering a table reservation system.
+Also this will need either an emailer or integration with a batch email system.
+This will come later.

 ## Current proposed stack:

 - Tools: